 In December 2007, Accenture Global Services GmbH and Accenture LLP, a competitor, filed a lawsuit against us in the U.S. District Court for the District of Delaware, or the Delaware Court (Accenture Global Services GmbH and Accenture LLP v.
 Guidewire Software, Inc., Case No 07-826-SLR).
-Accenture alleged infringement of U.S. Patent No. 7,013,284, or the '284 patent, among others, by our products; trade-secret misappropriation; and tortious interference with business relations.
+Accenture alleged infringement of U.S. Patent No. 7,013,284, ("the '284 patent"), among others, by our products; trade-secret misappropriation; and tortious interference with business relations.
 Accenture sought damages and an injunction.
 We denied Accenture's claims, and we asserted counterclaims seeking a declaration that our products do not infringe the patents, that the patents are invalid and that the '284 patent is unenforceable.
 We also asserted counterclaims against Accenture for breach of contract and trade secret misappropriation.
+In March 2011, the USPTO granted a third re-examination against the '284 patent, after having rejected all claims in the '284 patent on two prior re-examinations.

-In March 2011, the USPTO granted a third re-examination against the '284 patent, after having rejected all claims in the '284 patent on two prior reexaminations.
 On May 31, 2011, the Delaware Court granted our motion for summary judgment finding that Accenture's '284 patent is invalid.
-In July 2011, Accenture filed an appeal to the Federal Circuit Court of Appeals of the Delaware Court's judgment of invalidity of the '284 patent.
+In July 2011, Accenture filed an appeal to the Federal Circuit Court of Appeals (the "Appeals Court") of the Delaware Court's judgment of invalidity of the '284 patent.
 We believe that the Delaware Court was correct in finding the '284 patent invalid and we intend to vigorously defend the Delaware Court's judgment in the appeal.
+However, at this time, we are unable to predict the likelihood of success of Accenture's appeal.
+On August 6, 2012, the oral argument of the appeal was held by the Appeals Court and their ruling is pending.
 However, at this time, we are unable to predict the likelihood of success of Accenture's appeal.